Freenove/Freenove_4WD_Car_Kit_for_ESP32/docs/source/fnk0053/codes/tutorial/7_WiFi_Car.rst

 .. note::

     "Sunshine" is not connected to the Internet.
 So if you choose to connect to it, your phone will be disconnected from the Internet. “frame_size” is used to configure the pixel size of the camera.
-If you don’t know its parameters, you can click here.
+If you don't know its parameters, you can click here.

 .. literalinclude:: ../../../freenove_Kit/Sketches/06.3_Multi_Functional_Car/06.3_Multi_Functional_Car.ino
     :linenos: